Geology and Ecology of the Bahamas (Spring Break)

 Additional Items to Consider

-The plan is for the course to meet once per week for class before before Spring Break, 2013 for lecture/lab activities and then to have a required Spring Break trip to San Salvador Island. • Arrive on San Salvador Island (the landfall of Columbus), Saturday, March 8th and spend a week on the island. • The field portion of the class is over March 15th The course will meet at least one additional evening (Likely March 26th) after Spring Break Cost (subject to “minor changes”): A fee of ~$900 covers transportation to and from San Salvador Island from Nassau; and room & board on San Salvador for 7 days/8 nights.
+The plan is for the course to meet once per week for class before Spring Break, 2016 for lecture/lab activities and then to have a required Spring Break trip to San Salvador Island. • Arrive on San Salvador Island (the landfall of Columbus), Saturday, March 5th and spend a week on the island. • The field portion of the class is over March 12th The course will meet at least one additional evening (Likely March 23rd) after Spring Break Cost (subject to “minor changes”): A fee of ~$950 covers transportation to and from San Salvador Island from Nassau; and room & board on San Salvador for 7 days/nights.
 STUDENTS MUST ARRANGE FOR THEIR OWN TRANSPORTATION TO AND FROM NASSAU (currently ~ $400-600 round trip Washington DC - Nassau).
-Cost assumes course fills to 16 students
+Cost assumes course fills to 16 students.

 This course is targeted to any science or science education (including IdLS) majors or minors, and juniors through seniors.